joseguilherme-dev/joseguilherme-dev/README.md

 #### 📖 📝 Bio:

-I'm a 20y <strong>Software Engineering</strong> student at University of Brasilia (UnB).
-Currently, looking forward to a internship.
+I'm a 20y <strong>Software Engineering</strong> student at University of Brasilia (UnB) and **full stack developer**.
+Currently, I'm looking forward to a internship in a web development company.

 I love to solve code challenges - mainly using `Python` and `C/C++`.

 #### 🌱 💡 What I am studying :